andymckay/bugzilla-triage-helper/README.md

 Click the browser action button (its a blue question mark) and go to the configuration page.
 Enter your email address.
 The tool will then automatically get the query to triage from Bugzilla based on that email address.
 Click update.

 In a minute you'll notice that the count on the browser action will have changed from 0 to the number of bugs you have to triage.
 Sorry about that.
+In an attempt not to spam Bugzilla, this number is checked every couple of minutes (we might need to change that).

 You can also set the tool to automatically submit after each use, this is not recommended until you comfortable with the extension.